CTE Career Pathways » Engineering & Architecture

 This course meets the University of California/California State University “f” (College Preparatory Elective) entrance requirements.

-Prerequisite: Completion of the Engineering/Construction/Transportation Career Pathway core courses culminating in a “B” average and completion of Pathway area of concentration courses culminating in a yearly “B” average in each class.
+Prerequisite: Completion of the Engineering or Architecture Career Pathway core courses culminating in a “B” average and completion of Pathway area of concentration courses culminating in a yearly “B” average in each class.

 This course meets the University of California/California State University “g” (College Preparatory Elective) entrance requirements